 Eagle Nest, New Mexico, is located in the Moreno Valley in the midst of the beautiful Sangre de Cristo Mountains in northeast New Mexico.
 Nestled between the state’s two highest peaks – Baldy Mountain (12,441 feet) and Wheeler Peak (13,161 feet), it sits at the junction of US Hwy 64 and State Hwy 38.
-High above sea level, at 8,300 feet, the village rests on the western slope of Baldy Mountain, an area rich in Gold Rush history.
+High above sea level, at 8,300 feet, the village rests on the western slope of Baldy and Touch Me Not Mountains, an area rich in Gold Rush history.

 Before the miners, the area was called home by the Ute and Jicarilla Apache Indians, who roamed the area searching for game and golden feathers for ceremonial worship.
 When Elizabethtown, just 5 ½ miles north, was in its heyday, the Eagle Nest area was mostly used for ranching and farming.

 In 1873 Charles and Frank Springer founded the CS Ranch on the banks of the Cimarron River, and in 1907 they applied for a permit to build the Eagle Nest Dam.
 It was almost 10 years before the Springers could hire the engineering firm of Bartlett and Ranney of San Antonio, Texas, to design and build the dam.
 Finally, in 1916 construction on the dam was begun and was completed in 1918 to store the surplus waters of the Cimarron River for power plants, mining, and irrigation.
 Most of the labor for building the dam was provided by the Taos Pueblo Indians.
 The largest privately constructed dam in the United States, the concrete structure is 400 feet wide, stands 140 feet above the river bed, and is 9.5 feet thick at its crest and 45.2 feet thick at its base.
 Supposedly, eagles built nests on the sides of the new dam, and that’s how it got its name.